Sr. Marilyn Freking

 Sr. Mildred Leuenberger

 Sister Mildred Leuenberger (Willamene) was born to William and Clara (Loesch) Leuenberger in their home in Ossian, Iowa.
 She was educated by the Dubuque Franciscans at St. Francis DeSales Catholic School in Ossian.
 On September 3, 1957 she entered Mount St. Francis in Dubuque.
 Sister graduated from Briar Cliff University with a degree in elementary education.
-She taught in Garnavillo, Monticello, Holy Trinity Dubuque, St. Mary’s Waterloo, Templeton, Halbur, Pochontas, all in Iowa, and Sauk Rapids, Minnesota.
+She taught in Garnavillo, Monticello, Holy Trinity Dubuque, St. Mary’s Waterloo, Templeton, Halbur, Pocahontas, all in Iowa, and Sauk Rapids, Minnesota.
 As a pastoral associate, Sister ministered in Maquoketa, Elma, Alta Vista, Lourdes, Ionia, North Washington, Nashua, Osage, and Stacyville.
-In 1995 Sister was appointed by Archbishop Kucera as Pastoral Administer for the Balltown and Sherrill Churches.
+In 1995 Sister was appointed by Archbishop Kucera as Pastoral Administrator of the parishes in Balltown and Sherrill, Iowa.
 For nine summers, Sister participated in the Theological Institute at St. Norbert’s College in DePere, Wisconsin.
 She attended classes and was on the staff.
 In her retirement Sister lives in Stacyville, Iowa, with a ministry of prayer and presence.
 “I am so blessed and grateful for God’s presence in my life.”

 Sr. Dorothy Schwendinger